-Medicare covers medically necessary items like oxygen and oxygen equipment, wheelchairs, walkers, and hospital beds when a Medicare-enrolled doctor or other health care provider orders for use in the home.
+Medicare covers medically necessary items like oxygen and oxygen equipment, walkers, and hospital beds when a Medicare-enrolled doctor or other health care provider orders them for use in the home.
 You must rent most items, but you can also buy them.
 Some items become your property after you've made a number of rental payments.
 You pay 20% of the Medicare-approved amount.
 The Part B deductible applies.

 Make sure your doctors and DME suppliers are enrolled in Medicare.
 It's important to ask your suppliers if they participate in Medicare before you get DME.
-If suppliers are participating suppliers, they must accept assignment (which means, they can charge you only the coinsurance and Part B deductible for the Medicare-approved amount).
-If DME suppliers aren't participating and don't accept assignment, there's no limit on the amount they can charge you.
+If suppliers are participating suppliers, they must accept assignment (which means they can charge you only the coinsurance and Part B deductible for the Medicare-approved amount).
+If DME suppliers aren't participating and don't accept assignment, you may have to pay for the full cost of the DME.